eddieperez1/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-This project uses Postgresql v11.14 for sql and pgadmin 4 v5.7 for database creation and query execution.
+This project uses Postgresql v11.14 for sql and pgadmin 4 v5.7 for database creation and query execution. schema.sql and queries.sql were run to fill the database PH-EmployeeDB in pgAdmin 4 for this project.

 ## Overview of the analysis:

 The purpose of this project is to help a fake company Pewlett-Hackard with employee information to investagate possible retiring employees.
-The data will be imported into a local database using pgadmin 4 and then queries will be performed to organize the data.
+The data will be imported into a local database using pgadmin 4 and then queries will be performed to organize and analyze the data.
 With the results queries, the number of retiring employees per title will be determined, and employees who are eligible to participate in a mentorship program will be identified.
 Then, the results will be summarized.

 ## Results:

 ## Deliverable 1: The Number of Retiring Employees by Title

+The purpose of deliverable 1 is to find the number of retiring employees by title.
+In order to find how many retiring employees, query 1 results were stored in [retirement_titles.csv](/data/retirement_titles.csv).
+After the number of retiring employees was found, the data has duplicate employee information with different titles.
+Using Postgres Distinct On in Query 2, the most recent title was found for each retiring employee.
+Query 2 results were stored in [unique_titles.csv](/data/unique_titles.csv).
+Now that each employee has the most recent title, the number of retiring employees by title was found using COUNT.
+The final result was found using query 3 which was stored in [retiring_titles.csv](/data/retiring_titles.csv).

 ### Query 1
 ```